The Dangers of Opioids: Smoking, Snorting, & Injecting

 - Standard outpatient, which includes weekly counseling, drug education, and a connection to the sober community.

-If you’re ready to start moving along the path to recovery, call us today at to speak to a treatment advisor about the rehab options that are best for your needs.
+If you’re ready to start moving along the path to recovery, call us today at to learn more about addiction recovery in Texas at Greenhouse Treatment Center.
 You can verify your insurance benefits right away using our online form.